 |Degree:||Semester(s) of entry:||Deadline dates:||Test requirements:|

-In addition to the general admission requirements of the VCU Graduate School, applicants must present:
+- Meet general admission requirements of the VCU Graduate School

-- Three-credit statistics course with a minimum grade of B
+- Have a three-credit statistics course with a minimum grade of B

 Applicants must complete and submit the following materials: